-The active brush lift system on the Magnum series consists of an actuator, down pressure springs, scrub switch and the controller.
-The brush deck is raised and lowered by the brush deck actuator which is driven by the controller.
-The actuator circuit is internally protected from electrical overload by the controller.
+The XR is equipped with an active brush pressure & lift system.
+The brush deck is lifted and lowered by the brush deck actuator.
+The actuator is driven by the machine's controller.
+On the V.4 controllers the actuator circuit is internally protected from electrical overload by the controller.
 The active bush lift system is used to lower the brush deck when scrubbing is started and raise it when stopped.
-The controller continually monitors the amperage draw of the scrub brushes and raises and lowers the scrub deck accordingly to keep the motors drawing a consistent amount of amperage thus keeping the scrub pressure uniform.
+Once scrubbing begins the controller continually monitors the amperage draw of the scrub brushes and raises and lowers the scrub deck accordingly to keep the motors drawing a consistent amount of amperage thus keeping the scrub pressure uniform.